sharetribe/flex-docs/src/docs/concepts-development/flex-environments/index.md

 - Microcopy changes in Flex Console
 - Pages changes in Flex Console

-We recommend that you keep TEST and LIVE environments identical as much as possible.
-In other words, push any code changes from DEV to TEST and LIVE at the same time before making further no-code changes in TEST.
+We recommend that you keep Test and Live environments identical as much as possible.
+In other words, push any code changes from Dev to Test and Live at the same time before making further no-code changes in Test.
-This will ensure that your TEST environment accurately works as a preview environment for LIVE.
+This will ensure that your Test environment accurately works as a preview environment for Live.

 ## Additional development environments